molbrain/MORE-RNAseq/README.md

 1. The trimming step
 1. STAR readPerGenes count data
 1. Reusability of the indexed reference
-1. The number of samples in R analysis
+1. The number of samples in the R analysis

-#### Note 1.
+### Note 1.
 PATH and VARIABLE information

 In all of the scripts, the path information of each tool and directory is referred from the **`00000setup.zsh`** file.
 You should write the precise PATH for all tools in the **`00000setup.zsh`** file like the example below.